mondkaefer/cer_toolkit/README.md

-CeR Toolkit
+CeR Toolkit Installer
 ===

-Various client tools offered by the Centre for eResearch at the University of Auckland.
+Various client tools offered by the Centre for eResearch at the University of Auckland, packed in an installer.
-The tools can be installed on Desktop machines of researchers who use the services of the Centre for eResearch.

-This repository currently only provides means to create a Windows installer, which includes
+Currently only an installer for Windows is provided, which includes

 * Command-line scripts and their dependencies from the [rjm repository](https://github.com/mondkaefer/rjm)
 * A little script that opens a Windows commmand window which has all installed executables in the path